 - Puree: If you want to make your own baby food, try blending fresh or frozen blueberries with breast milk, formula, stock, or water until you reach a safe consistency for your baby.
-Be sure to offer this mixture using my Three-tiered Texture Approach for Purees (see future post about thin, thick, and lumpy purees).

 - Squished: I like to squish blueberries onto the Tiny Spoon (a baby-led spoon that I designed for ezpz) so that babies can learn to eat puree textures as well as whole foods using a spoon.
 You can also squish blueberries directly onto their feeding surface (e.g. bowl, plate, or table).

 - Finger Foods: If you are offering blueberries as finger food, cut the blueberries into safe pieces and only give a few chopped pieces at a time to avoid overstuffing and choking.
 Expert Tip: I usually quarter the large blueberries and cut the small ones in half.

 When it comes to picky eater toddlers, we often have to help them overcome sensory issues.
 One strategy I use is changing the temperature of the food!
 Here are a few ideas to help your finicky toddler learn to love blueberries:

 - Frozen: For some kiddos, the texture of frozen blueberries is more appetizing because of the drastic sensory change.
 This also helps if they are having pain associated with teething!
 Frozen blueberries are beneficial for families who want berries year-round.
 They cost less, come in large bags for convenience, and are perfect for making a quick smoothie too!

 - Cool: Try offering fresh blueberries that have been kept in the refrigerator.
 The cold temperature might encourage your little one to try it!